-ARHOME Purchasing Guideline Arkansas Blue Cross Required Health Improvement Incentives Activities Eligible for a Financial Incentive Encourage the use of preventive care Getting an Annual Wellness/Preventative Visit Getting screened for Breast Cancer Getting screened for Cervical Cancer Pregnant women, particularly those with high-risk pregnancies Getting recommended prenatal and postpartum care starts with engagement.
-Members will be rewarded for notifying us when they become pregnant or are already, triggering program engagement.
-Individuals with mental illness Follow up after hospitalization for mental health Individuals with substance use disorder Follow up after hospitalization for substance use disorder Individuals with two or more chronic conditions Completing a Diabetes Care-HbA1c test Controlling High Blood Pressure Asthma Medication Ratio (asthma control medication relative to asthma rescue medication)
+ARHOME Purchasing Guideline Arkansas Blue Cross Required Health Improvement Incentives Activities Eligible for a Financial Incentive Encourage the use of preventive care Getting an annual wellness/preventative visit Getting screened for breast cancer Getting screened for cervical cancer Pregnant women, particularly those with high-risk pregnancies Getting recommended prenatal and postpartum care starts with engagement.
+Members will be rewarded for notifying us when they become or are already pregnant, triggering program engagement.
+Enroll with an Arkansas Blue Cross-sponsored care manager Individuals with mental illness Follow up after hospitalization for mental health Adherence to anti-psychotic for individuals with schizophrenia Individuals with substance use disorder Follow up after hospitalization for substance use disorder Engagement in alcohol or other abuse-dependence treatment Individuals with two or more chronic conditions HbA1c results within range (HEDIS) Controlling high blood pressure Asthma medication ratio (asthma control medication relative to asthma rescue medication) Individuals living in rural areas Attribution to a primary care provider participating in one of our value-based programs (attribution based on clinic visits) Attestation of attendance in a health fair or community event that promotes positive mental or physical health outcomes

-We will define the eligibility for and amount of the Health Improvement Initiative Incentives as part of implementation.
-We may choose, based on utilization trends or health risks, to implement additional incentives that may be time limited as part of a particular campaign.
-As an example, any observed outcome disparities in differing demographics might require modifications to programs as we continuously strive for equitability of performance.
+We will define the eligibility for and amount of the Health Improvement Initiative Incentives as part of the implementation.
+Based on utilization trends or health risks, we may choose to implement additional incentives that may be time-limited as part of a particular campaign.
+For example, any observed outcome disparities in differing demographics might require modifications to programs as we continuously strive for equitability of performance.

-Members will use the new Digital Health Coach app (described below) to view their personalized recommended actions to close gaps and any associated Health Improvement Incentive (reward), view their "reward" balance, and redeem rewards from available options which will include digital gift cards for a range of businesses.
+Members will use the Digital Health Coach app (described below) to view their personalized recommended actions to close gaps and any associated Health Improvement Incentive (reward), view their "reward" balance and redeem rewards from available options, which will include digital gift cards for a range of businesses.
 Member 360° Engagement and Activation Approach: Member 360° is our member education and engagement strategy that uses a variety of communication modes to reach members and activate healthy behaviors.
 Modes include: